 Staff will be sensitive and responsive to the vulnerabilities of trauma survivors and deliver trauma-informed care to avoid inadvertent retraumatization while empowering clients to collaborate on these services.
 Consistent with our trauma-informed approach, we will incorporate Seeking Safety groups geared to the needs of individuals with histories of PTSD and substance use disorders.
-These groups focus on psychoeducation (understanding the connection between substance use and trauma).
+These groups focus on psychoeducation (understanding the connection between substance use and trauma) and skills Describe the services here: